 Climate Action

 It’s Halloween, which means costumes, candy, and scary movies.
 Fear turns to fun on October 31 because Halloween lets us seek scary thrills that can’t hurt us.
-And when we feel like the threats are closing in on us, we just turn off the TV or turn on the lights.
+When we feel like threats are closing in on us and things are getting truly scary, we just turn off the TV and turn on the lights.
 But there is one terror that we can’t escape, no matter the time of year.

-We’re talking climate change.
+We’re talking about climate change!
 Here are five of the scariest, most bone-chilling facts about climate change to get you in the mood for terror this season (and hopefully also scare you and your fellow trick-or-treaters into action to address it).

-1. Within the next 2 decades, global temperatures are likely to rise 1.5 degrees Celsius
+1. Within the next 2 decades, global temperatures are likely to reach 1.5 degrees Celsius above pre-industrial levels.

 In its 2018 special report, the IPCC warned that we only have until 2030 to prevent the worst impacts of climate change.
-Yet little has changed since then to reduce greenhouse gas emissions.
-That’s terrifying.
+Yet, little has changed since then to reduce greenhouse gas emissions.
+It’s like the movie Don’t Look Up; we know what’s happening but we aren’t doing enough to change the outcome.

 In 2019, global carbon emissions from fossil fuels and industry reached a high of 36.44 billion metric tons.
 In 2020, emissions fell by 5.8 percent due to COVID-19 and the resulting economic crisis.
-Despite last year’s reverse trend, however, 2021 emissions are expected to again grow by nearly 5 percent, to 33 billion tons.
+Despite that year’s reverse trend, however, 2022 emissions were back up to 36.8 billion metric tons and 2023 emissions are actually expected to increase by 3%.

 2. The last 7 years have been the warmest on record

-Imagine dressing up as a frog for Halloween and having to explain to younger generations what it was and why it’s gone.
+Imagine dressing up as a frog for Halloween and having to explain to younger generations what a frog was and why it’s gone.
 Almost half of all amphibians are at risk of extinction due to climate change — so this could be a reality if we don’t act soon.

 Extinction is a natural phenomenon, claiming about five species per year.
 But some experts suggest we’re in the midst of the sixth mass extinction — one that is caused mostly by human activity.